dotnet/designs/proposed/local-sdk-global-json.md

 ## Motivation
 There is currently a disconnect between the ways the .NET SDK is deployed in practice and what the host resolver can discover when searching for compatible SDKs.
 By default the host resolver is only going to search for SDKS in machine wide locations: `C:\Program Files\dotnet`, `%PATH%`, etc ...
 The .NET SDK though is commonly deployed to local locations: `%LocalAppData%\Microsoft\dotnet`, `$HOME/.dotnet`.
 Many repos embrace this and restore the correct .NET for their builds into a local `.dotnet` directory.

 The behavior of the host resolver is incompatible with local based deployments.
 It will not find these deployments without additional environment variable configuration and instead search in machine wide locations.
 That means tools like Visual Studio and VS Code simply do not work with local deployment by default.
 Developers must take additional steps like manipulating `%PATH%` before launching these editors.
-That reduces the usefulness of items like the quick launch bar, short cuts, etc ...
+That reduces the usefulness of items like the quick launch bar, short cuts, etc.

 This is further complicated when developers mix local and machine wide installations.
 The host resolver will find the first `dotnet` according to its lookup rules and search only there for a compatible SDK.
 Once developers manipulate `%PATH%` to prefer local SDKS the resolver will stop considering machine wide SDKS.
 That can lead to situations where there is machine wide SDK that works for a given global.json but the host resolver will not consider it because the developer setup `%PATH%` to consider a locally installed SDK.
 That can be very frustrating for end users.